 One of the noticeable themes at the State Fair of Texas is agriculture.
 While that can be a difficult concept to integrate into a fun-focused fair, the State Fair of Texas does a great job.
 We circle around to the livestock and watch the animal auction.
 Afterwards, we take part in a little agriculture education through demonstrations and exhibits as well as witness all the barn animals.

 We’ve been walking for a while, so let’s let our feet rest a little in the Wine Garden courtyard.
 A beautiful umbrella installment provides much needed shade from the Lone Star heat.
 The oak tree, beige exterior buildings, and insane array of wine samplings (over 40 kinds) converge to give a more Tuscan feel.

 Catch a Concert

 The last thing we are going to do is catch a concert at the Chevy Main Stage.
 Almost every night, different popular artists let their live vocal ripple across the fairgrounds (previous artists include Nelly, Cam, Becky G).
 The concerts are often held in the evenings or at night so they are the perfect way to wind down the day.

 Did you enjoy my tour?
 Have you ever been to the State Fair of Texas?
 What are your top things to do at the State Fair of Texas?
 Let me know in the comments!
 I love hearing from y’all.

-Disclaimer: The State Fair of Texas kindly sent me free tickets in exchange for some minor promotion.
+Disclosure: The State Fair of Texas kindly sent me free tickets in exchange for some minor promotion.
 But I have been to the fair before and loved every minute of it.
 All thoughts and opinions expressed in this article are very much my own!